thepower/power-docs/docs/Community/phase-1/02-download-build-run-docker.md

 | `--mount type=bind,source="$(pwd)"/genesis.txt,target=/opt/thepower/genesis.txt` | Path to your `genesis.txt`.
 Bound to Docker. `/opt` here is mandatory, because it is the path inside the container.                                                                                       |
 | `-p 1800:1800` <br/> `-p 1080:1080` <br/> `-p 1443:1443`                         | These commands specify all necessary local ports.
 In this examples ports `api`, `apis`, and `tpic` are used.
 You can specify any port in `node.config` file. |
 | `thepowerio/tpnode`                                                              | Path to Docker image.                                                                                                                                                                                     |

+## Step 4: Get the certificate

+[Obtain the SSL certificate for your node](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/ssl-certs-for-node) and place it into the `db` directory.

 ## Step 5 (optional): Automated updates for node with Watchtower